American Morse code: History

 The code was adopted as the European standard in 1865, and was known at first as "Continental Morse," although as its use spread it also became known as "International Morse."
 At this point the original Morse Code started to be called American Morse, to differentiate between the two main standards.

 There was some resistance to adopting International Morse in the US.
 This resulted in international Morse operators in the US needing to be proficient in both codes since messages on transatlantic cables were in the international code, and incoming messages needed to be recoded and sent on in American Morse.
 An attempt in 1854 to make International Morse the standard within the US was rejected by the telegraph companies.
 Overhead wires, used for most land routes in the US, have nowhere near as big a problem with dispersion as undersea or underground cables, and the companies had no wish to retrain their staff.
 The Chilean telegraph regulation of 1872 required operators to know both "German and American" code; some lines with the state system seem to have generally used one, some the other (and a few lines had Wheatstone equipment and so did not use Morse Code at all).

 In the late 1890s, radio communication—initially known as "wireless telegraphy"—was invented, and used Morse Code transmissions.
-Most radio operators used the version of the Code that they were most familiar with—the American Morse Code in the United States, and Continental Morse in Europe.
+Most radio operators used the version that they were most familiar with—the American Morse Code in the United States, and Continental Morse in Europe.
 However, because of the long range of radio signals, a single international standard was needed, especially for seagoing vessels.